Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

-First, we show that the Sordi transition is not an artefact of either a) the square lattice, since we work on the triangular lattice, b) nor of CDMFT, since we use DCA, c) nor of four-site clusters, since we study six-site clusters, d) nor of long-correlation lengths, since magnetism is frustrated on the triangular lattice; We instead confirm that the transition is related to Mott physics, namely strong interactions, and that it should be observable.

-Second, we map out the phase diagram as a function of interaction $U$ and chemical potential $\mu$ and identify pseudogap regions that might be observable, in particular in spin-liquid candidate layered organic compounds~\cite{oike:2017, yoshimoto:2013,yamamoto:2013}.
+In this letter, we achieve two broad goals. \begin{enumerate}[label=(\roman*)] \item First, we show that the Sordi transition is not an artifact of either a) the square lattice, since we work on the triangular lattice, b) nor of CDMFT, since we use DCA, c) nor of four-site clusters, since we study six-site clusters, d) nor of long-correlation lengths, since magnetism is frustrated on the triangular lattice; We instead confirm that the transition is related to Mott physics, namely strong interactions, and that it should be observable at $T>0$. \item Second, we map out the phase diagram as a function of interaction $U$ and chemical potential $\mu$ for two different temperatures and identify possibly observable pseudogap regions, in particular in spin-liquid candidate $\kappa$-BEDT layered organic compounds~\cite{oike:2017, yoshimoto:2013,yamamoto:2013}. \end{enumerate}

 \paragraph*{The model. ---} We investigate the one-band 2D Hubbard model~\cite{Arovas_Berg_Kivelson_Raghu_2022,qinHubbardModelComputational2022a,LeBlanc_2015,Schaefer_Wentzell_2021}, defined by the Hamiltonian